wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

 Function Keys
 *************

-Service for managing what a function key will do when pressed.
-A function key will accomplish different actions depending on their type and destination.
+Service for configuring what a function key will do when pressed.
+A function key can accomplish different actions depending on their type and destination.

-This service does not manage how to add a function key to a device.
-Consult the documentation on function key templates for more details on mapping a function key to a device.
+This service does not add a function key to a device.
+Consult the documentation on function key templates for further details.

 .. warning:: The function key template service has not been implemented yet